 A copy of the completed and signed NOI, renewal forms, notice of coverage letter from the department, SWPPP, inspection records, the general permit, and when applicable, annual location reports, airfield pavement deicing certifications, sample results, chain-of-custody sheets, and discharge monitoring reports shall be kept at the facility or reasonable alternative location.
 Electronic copies are acceptable.
-All records must be kept for at least three years.
-All records related to airfield pavement deicing limitations must be kept for at least five years.
+All records must be kept for at least three years from the date of generation.
+All records related to airfield pavement deicing limitations must be kept for at least five years from the date of generation or longer if requested by the department or EPA.